 Colonial Meetinghouses Featured in this Project

-Below you will find information about, and photographs of, the specific meetinghouses featured in this project.
-Principal photography began in 2004, and will conclude in 2008.
+Below you will find information about, and photographs of, the specific colonial meetinghouses featured in this project.
+Principal photography for the publication and exhibition began in 2004, and concluded in 2008.

 Click on a state: